How much does a custom website cost?

 Search Engine Optimization (SEO)

 Cost: $50 to $500 per page or article

 To attract the most visitors as possible, you must fully optimize your website for search engines.
-SEO services can range from very inexpensive to thousands of dollars per month, depending on how much work you want to put into the ranking and visibility of your website.
-After it’s designed and developed, make sure you include SEO in your costs of a website to make sure your estimate is as accurate as possible.
+SEO services can range from a very inexpensive amount to thousands of dollars per month, depending on how much work you want to put into the ranking and visibility of your website.
+After your website quotation and budget are complete, make sure you include SEO in your website costs to ensure your estimate is as accurate as possible.

 The money you invested in your professional web design cost won't mean much if visitors can't find your site, and SEO is critical to making your site visible.